UMWEDU/site-list-feed/README.md

 ### How do I adjust the length of time the feed is cached in the database? ###

 You can use the `ms-site-feed-list-transient-timeout` filter to change the amount of time the feed is cached.
 By default, the feed is cached for a `DAY_IN_SECONDS` (24 hours).

+### Why is my feed sending a 404 status code? ###

+If you attempt to visit your feed at /site-feed.json (e.g. http://example.org/site-feed.json), WordPress will send a 404 status code.
+Instead, you need to visit the feed at http://example.org/feed/site-feed.json.

 ## Changelog ##